We're here to help feed the world and protect our ocean. We know we can't do the first without focusing on the second.

 We will continue to lead the industry in transparency and traceability, creating easier access to customers through testing new technologies.

-We will continue to champion our best-in-class culture of safety in Bumble Bee facilities to ensure adherence to established and thorough safety protocols.
-This includes key measures to protect and support our workers’ health and wellbeing during the COVID-19 pandemic.
+We continue to promote safety in our Bumble Bee facilities by requiring adherence to established and thorough safety protocols.
+This included key measures to protect and support our workers’ health and wellbeing during the COVID-19 pandemic.

 We’ve established five-year plans for improving energy efficiency and reducing greenhouse gases, waste, and water usage.

-We continue to reduce packaging and plastic waste at all points, ensure packaging can be readily recycled by consumers and develop sustainable alternatives.View Full Report
+We continue to reduce packaging and plastic waste at all points, ensure packaging can be readily recycled by consumers and develop sustainable alternatives.Download the Full Report